sourcegraph/handbook/content/departments/product-engineering/engineering/cloud/devops/deploy-code-change.md

 To learn more about the continuous delivery process for Sourcegraph Cloud, visit the [deployments](../../process/deployments/index.md) documentation.

-These docs are most relevant during a **codefreeze** or if the continuous delivery pipeline is not working.
+> NOTE: These docs are most relevant during a **codefreeze** or if the continuous delivery pipeline is not working.

 - [Deploying a code change to Sourcegraph Cloud](#deploying-a-code-change-to-sourcegraph-cloud)